Yernar01/yernar/content/authors/admin/_index.md

 ## About Me

-Yernar SEIITKAMAL is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yernar SEIITKAMAL is a PhD candidate at the Department of Computer and Information Engineering, Sakarya University.
+His research interests include advanced training, damage detection, and classification.
+He is currently working with Prof. Dr. Cemil OZ on the detection of defects on highly reflective metal surfaces.